TsuShiMaMiRe: History

-Mari (vocals and lead guitar), Mizue (chorus and drums) and Yayoi Tsushima (chorus and bass guitar) formed TsuShiMaMiRe in 1999 while they were all still college students.
-They started playing in various clubs in the Chiba prefecture, as well as releasing their first demo single "Hamburger Set" in 1999 and then their second demo single "Bloody Mohawk" [Ryuketsu Mohikan] in 2001.
+Mari (lead vocals and guitar), Mizue (backing vocals and drums) and Yayoi Tsushima (backing vocals and bass guitar) formed TsuShiMaMiRe in 1999 while they were all still college students.
+In 1999, they started playing in various clubs in Chiba Prefecture and they released their first demo single "Hamburger Set".
+This was followed by the release of their second demo single "Bloody Mohawk" [Ryuketsu Mohikan] in 2001.

 In 2004, they toured with other Japanese bands Petty Booka, Bleach, Noodles, and Kokeshi Doll in the United States as well as performing at the South by Southwest Japan Nite showcase.
 On August 25 of the same year they released their first full-length album Pregnant Fantasy on Benten Label.

-In March 2005, they toured the United States once again in the “Japan Girls Nite US Tour.”
+In March 2005, they toured the United States once again in the "Japan Girls Nite US Tour."
 Along with some of their previous tour mates, this excursion included notable rock group The Pillows.
 Though the short tour only went through a few cities such as Chicago, New York, Seattle, Boston, Los Angeles, and San Francisco, the tour was met warmly and gave them extra exposure.
 This prompted Benten Label to release the girls' first album and future records in the United States through the Australian Cattle God label.

 Also in 2005, they performed as an opening act for the "Suicide Girls Live Burlesque Tour" which involved a grueling thirty-five shows in about one month's time, September 30 through November 5.
-After the Suicide Girls tour, they also played a few small west coast dates with other Japanese girl bands, once again part of the Benten Label's “Girls Nite Tour.”
+After the Suicide Girls tour, they also played a few small west coast dates with other Japanese girl bands, once again part of the Benten Label's "Girls Nite Tour."